How much internet speed do you need? That depends on how you plan on using your internet connection.

 There are a handful of providers offering the fastest download speed in Austin of up to 2000 Mbps.
-The providers with the greatest coverage offering these speeds are Google Fiber, Spectrum, and XFINITY from Comcast.
+The providers with the greatest coverage offering these speeds are Google Fiber, Spectrum, and AT&T Fiber.

 Should I bundle TV or phone service in Austin?

 If you are looking to purchase internet, TV, and/or phone service, a bundle plan is the best option for you.
 Bundling allows you to save money by receiving all of your telecommunications services from the same company.
-In Austin, multiple providers give you the option to do this, including AT&T Internet, Spectrum, and Grande Communications.
+In Austin, multiple providers give you the option to do this, including Spectrum, Viasat Internet, and HughesNet.